 An updated version of the Weber Q 320, what this grill lacks in mobility it makes up for in versatility.
 Its cooking grate size allows you to grill indirectly just like you would on a large gas or charcoal model.
 This allows you a much more authentic barbecue experience, all while having something compact that doesn’t dominate your home.

-  Built with 250-square-inch cast iron cooking grates, the Char-Griller E3001 offers decent amount of cooking space while also giving you a model that retains and spreads hit efficiently.
+Built with 250-square-inch cast iron cooking grates, the Char-Griller E3001 offers a decent amount of cooking space while also giving you a model that retains and spreads hit efficiently.
 It only weighs 50lbs, which makes it great for moving around as and when you need it.
-Despite it being lightweight, its powder coated steel shell guarantees durability.
+Despite it being lightweight, its powder-coated steel shell guarantees durability.

 Solaire Anywhere Portable Infrared

 It’s not often that the power capacity of an infrared grill is so efficiently packed into a small BBQ grill.
 Solaire has achieved it admirably.
 Boasting 14,000 BTU power, this grill is the most powerful on this list, arming it with impressive heat levels.
 Even more remarkably, it’s all packed into a 20lb frame and marine steel shell, making it light but robust.

 Its grilling grate size is a modest 155 square inches, so cooking space is limited.
 However if you’re in need of something that can reach high heat levels quickly, then this is the grill for you.